Curry in the United Kingdom: Early 20th century

 In 1911, the Salut-e-Hind restaurant opened in London's Holborn district.

-Another early Indian restaurant was The Shafi on London's Gerrard Street, founded in 1920; it became a meeting-place for Indians in Britain, including students and visiting politicians such as Muhammad Ali Jinnah alongside English returnees from India.
+Another early Indian restaurant was the Shafi on London's Gerrard Street, founded in 1920; it became a meeting-place for Indians in Britain, including students and visiting politicians such as Muhammad Ali Jinnah alongside English returnees from India.
 In the 1920s, the Bahadur brothers opened the Kohinoor restaurant on London's Roper Street; it flourished, enabling the brothers to open further restaurants in Brighton, Cambridge, Manchester, Northampton, and Oxford in the 1920s and 1930s.

-Veeraswamy & Co. had been selling "Nizam" brand Indian foods across England since 1896.
+Veeraswamy & Co. had been selling Nizam brand Indian foods across England since 1896.

 The Veeraswamy restaurant in London's Regent Street was founded in 1926; it is the oldest surviving Indian restaurant in Britain.
 These pre-war restaurants served Anglo-Indian cuisine using curry powder, without the variety of spicing characteristic of Indian cuisine.

 Post-war

 Post-war Indian restaurants were commonly decorated with red flock wallpaper.

 For Queen Elizabeth II's coronation in 1953, the florist Constance Spry and the cookery instructor Rosemary Hume invented a curried chicken salad which they called coronation chicken.
 It called for pan-roasted chicken to be combined with a sauce using Madras curry powder and mayonnaise.

-In 1961, the British company Batchelors launched "Vesta" instant dried curry, a product that enabled people to make a quick curry at home.
+In 1961, the British company Batchelors launched Vesta instant dried curry, a product that enabled people to make a quick curry at home.
 It became well-known, even aspirational.
 The product was heavily advertised through to the 1980s as a tasty full meal that could be ready in 20 minutes.
 The resulting curry was later described in The Guardian as "suspiciously shiny brown goo".
-In 1982, the humorous novelist Sue Townsend made her schoolboy character Adrian Mole eat the product, only to be mocked for it by an Indian neighbour.
+In 1982, the humorous novelist Sue Townsend made her schoolboy character Adrian Mole eat Vesta, only to be mocked for it by an Indian neighbour.

+Desi pubs, managed by a landlord of Indian origin and serving Indian food including curries, originated during the 1960s.
+They have been cited as examples of cultural integration between Asian and British communities.
+By 2016, there were at least 50 Desi pubs in the Black Country of the West Midlands alone.

 Until the early 1970s, more than three-quarters of Indian restaurants in Britain were owned and run by migrants from East Pakistan, which became Bangladesh in 1971.
 British Bangladeshi restaurateurs overwhelmingly came from the northeastern division of Sylhet.
 The restaurants in towns all across Britain were "almost invariably" decorated with red flock wallpaper, not to mention what Curry Magazine described as "ornamental hardboard Indian arches, and red or orange lighting in Eastern lampshades".
 While their decor was mocked by critics, the food was widely enjoyed, being at once familiar and exotic.
 As late as 1998, as many as 85% of curry restaurants in the United Kingdom were British Bangladeshi, but by 2003 this figure had declined to just over 65%.